Mental health: strengthening our response

 National mental health policies should not be solely concerned with mental disorders, but should also recognize and address the broader issues which promote mental health.
-This includes mainstreaming mental health promotion into policies and programmes in government and business sectors including education, labour, justice, transport, environment, housing, and welfare, as well as the health sector.
+These include mainstreaming mental health promotion into policies and programmes in governmental and nongovernmental sectors.
+In addition to the health sector, it is essential to involve the education, labour, justice, transport, environment, housing, and welfare sectors as well.

 Promoting mental health depends largely on intersectoral strategies.
 Specific ways to promote mental health include:

 - early childhood interventions (e.g. home visits for pregnant women, pre-school psycho-social activities, combined nutritional and psycho-social help for disadvantaged populations);

 - support to children (e.g. skills building programmes, child and youth development programmes);

 - socio-economic empowerment of women (e.g. improving access to education and microcredit schemes);

 - social support for elderly populations (e.g. befriending initiatives, community and day centres for the aged);

 - programmes targeted at vulnerable groups, including minorities, indigenous people, migrants and people affected by conflicts and disasters (e.g. psycho-social interventions after disasters);

 - mental health promotional activities in schools (e.g. programmes supporting ecological changes in schools and child-friendly schools);

 - mental health interventions at work (e.g. stress prevention programmes);